JakeSteam/blog-programming/_posts/2023-09-21-using-google-search-console-for-hobby-projects.md

 Personally I think this is a very fair trade-off for being entirely free, irreplaceable (since nobody else has Google's data), and requiring no code changes at all.

+### Not realtime

+Recently I had a massive spike in views for one of my articles (the [Need for Speed Unbound tips](https://jakelee.co.uk/need-for-speed-unbound-tips/)).
+However, I only found out about it when I reached a new 28-day record a week or so later.
+Whilst this didn't have any direct impact, it did leave me feeling like I was stuck viewing aggregated past data, which is a bit less exciting than something more realtime.

 ## Conclusion

 In conclusion, I've no idea why [Google Search Console](https://search.google.com/search-console) isn't more widely used!

-Whilst it isn't perfect, it's such a simple and easy to use tool that there seems to be no reason not to use it.
+Whilst it isn't perfect, it's such a simple and easy to use tool that there seems to be no reason not to use it in combination with more comprehensive tools.
+Given the zero maintenance it requires and zero impact it has on my site's users, I'll definitely be staying subscribed to the emails.

+Since Google doesn't directly make any revenue from it, I do understand why it isn't promoted very heavily at all.
+However, I'm pretty confident any users of it will gain a bit of goodwill towards Google & Google Search, so surely that makes it worth the effort?